erkandem/coverage-sponge/README.md

 save your test coverage statstics for later

 ## The Case
-Coverage offers a great summary inside ``index.html`` after generating html reports.
-This script takes the records of the html table and inserts each row to a sqlite database.
+``Coverage`` offers a simple but great summary inside ``index.html`` after generating html reports.
+This script takes these records and inserts them into a sqlite database.

-Later on you could (e.g.) create (timestamp, coverage rate) plots.
+Later on you could  create (timestamp, coverage rate) plots.
 (Query tool is under construction)

 ## Usage